olivecai/robotarm-complexity-2025/notes/roughnotes.md

 - the mesh doesnt seem to actually be that good, and it's just a lot of toggling parameters to fix it.
 Maybe we could use it a bit, but I don't want to focus on it.

 Feeling a bit stuck for how to really show something substantial....

+# August 17

+TODO:
+- create a scatterplot for the kinova task space?

+What is working:
+- jacobian policy for higher dof
+- show number of jacobians for single trajectory

+What is not working:
+- mesh is hard to initialize and doesnt work well
+- lower dof actually doesnt work well
+- brute force method is not reliable

+What can we show?
+- the number of jacobians needed is actually very little
+- a series of randomized jacobians that we use broyden's update on: can we basically not even calibrate, and only use broyden updates?
+- instead of even calibrating can we use this randomized noise jacobian?

+# August 18

+Randomized noise generation Jacobian thoughts:
+- Dennis More condition says that the Jacobian Approximation does not have to converge to the Jacobian in order to converge superlinearly: the JAcobian Approximation only needs to be accurate when applied to the step direction.

+This means that we don't have to worry so much about comparing the True vs Approximated Jacobian, maybe?

+Good vs Bad Broyden: good minimizes frobenius norm change in B, while bad minimizes the change in the inverse.

+Trust Region:
+- Question: for trust regions, we need to minimize the error in the mini region we have created: in the local problem.
+But can we get stuck in local minimum using scipy minimize?
+Does it waste time to search the trust region for the step that minimizes error the most?

+There is a tradeoff in how we initialize the random noise Jacobian:
+If we initialize values near 0, then the slope is ill conditioned and we need to take very SMALL steps (there is thus a relationship between )
+But if the slope is far from 0, and the true slope is actually the other sign, then it would take quite a lot to turn ourselves around.
+If we knew that we were surrounded by solutions, this would be okay, but it's 100% possible that we can just project ourselves in the completely opposite direction!

+Actually the kinova performs better for most of these trials where we set a constant jacobian, have each joint be set differently, and then try to converge.

+It is probably because the error is spread out over this tall jacobian, not really sure...

+We tried:
+- Noise Jacobian generated values randomly from a large range from -10 to 10, if the sign of the slope is correct it is good, but if not then it is terrible.
+- Noise Jacobian with random val from small range -0.5 to 0.5 so that the sign can be easily toggled.
+Since the jacobian is more singular, we have to take a smaller step.
+Essentially we would like to take a step with relation to the condition number: larger condition number means a smaller step.
+HOWEVER the smaller step means we cant quite get out of the singular region very well...
+- Making an online MESH from the online jacobian policy, but well see the jacobian policy itself is not working that well which is making everything not work.

+I had wanted the newton method jacobian policy to MEASURE in that trajectory how many jacobians were needed to do chord method, but maybe we should use broyden updates anyway *sigh*

+Currently I am reading through the CDE textbook again, since now the tent functions and the FEM meshing should make more sense or I should have more intuition.

+I also looked into the Dennis More theory and that explains why I was seeing that we could converge with only a few jacobians even if the jacobian was wrong and thats why the mesh seems like too many sections: I was seeing that the mesh would create maybe 4 simplices for a region and I would say that the mesh was incorrect because we really only needed 1 or 2 jacobian updates; but it's very possible that the jacobian was able to move us to the solution but the actual function did have multiple nonlinear regions

+# August 19

+Finite Element Method:

+Solve the stiffness matrix @ unknown coeffs = load vector ( nodal forces) , K @ u = F

+Discretization with mesh: nodes

+Shapes can be : triangular or quad elements (quad elements perform better but triangles are better for funny shapes)

+First order elements: lines etc linear.
+Second order is quadratic.

+For each element we can define a vector u that contAINS ALL THE POSSIBLE DISPLACEMENTS INCLUDING ROTATIONS.

+stiffness matrix is about forces applied.
+For forward kin how can i perform FEM?

+Global stiffness matrix: square symmetric matrix.
+Elements 1 and 2 must be connected at Node 2.
+This matrix is SPARSE

+Sometimes a global stiffness matrix needs to be multiplied by a rotatio matirx to bring to global coord system.

+In practice, inverting the sparse glboal matrix is inneficient.

+### CDE textbook 8.2.3:

+I have analytic access to the vector u directly, since I have my analytic equations...
+So i don't need to solve the system with K and F

+Maybe we can try using femlab in Matlab